By Ernst Lamothe Jr.

 Vitamin C is an antioxidant and protects your skin from free radical damage and oxidative stress caused by UV exposure and pollution.
 This can lead to skin aging and wrinkling in addition to the development of solar lentigines or sun spots.
 The antioxidant properties of vitamin C help fight free radicals and damage caused by UV radiation.

 “It is an essential part of a daily skin care routine and should be applied in the morning after cleansing and before sunscreen,” she said.
+If you see your skin worsening by the day, maybe you already need a Medical Dermatology Treatment such as a keloid treatment if you have some keloids you want to get rid of.
+You may also consult a dermatology expert.

 4. Wear hats